jason-m/rc-files/README.md

 # rc-files
-doz_zshrc = .zshrc - mostly the .zshrc that comes with kali with some extra aliases
+dot_zshrc = .zshrc - mostly the .zshrc that comes with kali with some extra aliases

 vim/ has all the vim stuff